Last Updated on June 8, 2025 by Travelationship

 Be Mindful:

-Prague is not known for violent crimes or anything along those lines, but you should be advised to be aware of your transactions.
+Prague is not known for violent crimes or similar incidents; however, it is advisable to exercise caution when conducting transactions.
 Some people will be looking for green tourists with cash to help lighten your load.
 For example, some vendors might have a sign saying 120Kc, but when you go to pay, they might say 240Kc to see if you’re paying attention.
-Another might be a pause when counting back your change, where again they see if you are paying attention, and if not, they might short-change you.
+Another might be a pause when counting back your change, where they again check if you are paying attention, and if not, they might short-change you.
 It’s not everywhere, but the best advice is to pay attention. *Also, if a plainclothes police officer comes up to you demanding to see your money to check if it is counterfeit, this is a scam.

 Recommendable: Yes.
 Prague is a great city for any traveler.